What is an analytical balance?

 Q: How to calibrate an analytical balance?

 the process for analytical balance calibration will differ depending on the model.
 Analytical balances with internal calibration can be easily calibrated by going into the balance's setup menu and selecting the internal calibration option; in some cases there may also be an option for auto-calibration that will allow the balance to automatically calibrate at set intervals.
 Analytical balances with external calibration will require regular use of approved calibration weights to ensure reliable and accurate results.
-Most high-end analytical balances will require E2 class calibration test weights
+Most high-end analytical balances will require E1 or E2 class calibration test weights